PennockTech/fingerd/README.md

 go build -ldflags "-linkmode external -extldflags -static"
 ```

+The code uses Go Modules, so you can instead clone the git repo and use
+`go build` inside it, without needing to worry about a `$GOPATH`; this
+requires Go 1.12 or newer (or Go 1.11 with some env-var enabling).

 ## Invoking

 Invoke with `-help` to see help output listing known flags and defaults.

+Beware that the `-run-as-user` examples are likely to fail on Linux.

 If starting as root, dropping to nobody, redirecting logs to someplace, and
 all the users are in `/home/*`: